 Pâte Sucrée (Sweet Shortcrust Pastry)

-- Place the very soft butter (but not melted) in the bowl of your mixer with the Confectioners Sugar and mix together with the leaf/paddle attachment until smooth; about 2 minutes on medium speed.
+- Place the very soft butter in the bowl of your mixer with the Icing Sugar.
+Cream with the paddle attachment until smooth; about 2 minutes on medium speed.

 - Transfer the pastry dough over a large sheet of baking paper and assemble it into a ball.
-Gently flatten the ball into a disk using your hands, then place a second sheet of baking paper over the pastry.
+Gently flatten the ball into a disk using your hands and do the "fraisage" (see note 2).

 - Take the pastry out of the fridge and leave it to come back to room temperature for about 5 minutes.

-- Remove the baking paper sheets (3) and transfer the pastry over the tart pan.
-You can use your rolling pin to help you transfer the pastry if needed (4)
+- Remove the baking paper sheets (see note 4) and transfer the pastry over the tart pan.

-- Slide the pastry along the edges of the pan until it touches the bottom.
+- Gently slide the pastry along the edges of the pan until it touches the bottom.
 Press it tightly against the bottom and edges of the pan (but without breaking it) to remove any air pockets.
 There should be no gaps between the pastry and the pan.

-- Remove any excess dough using the rolling pin and/or a small pairing knife (5).
+- Remove any excess dough using the rolling pin and/or a small paring knife (see note 5).
 Use any excess pastry to patch up holes, cracks or irregularities if needed.

 - Do not overmix the dough here - you can stop as soon as you do not see large lumps or un-incorporated flour